 The books differ from each other enough that they need to be described separately.

 Explore His Earth, Volume I

-Copywork selections on the CD-ROM include excerpts from the text, definitions, biblical quotes, poetry, and occasional quotes from other sources.
+Copywork selections in the downloadable files include excerpts from the text, definitions, biblical quotes, poetry, and occasional quotes from other sources.
 Copywork forms are provided in four different formats to suit younger and older students and to allow the option of adding a drawing.
-Maps on the CD-ROM include both labeled and unlabeled versions.
+Downloadable maps include both labeled and unlabeled versions.
 In addition, there is a "Tectonic Plate Puzzle" plus a quiz for each chapter.